ignatandrei/RSCG_Examples/JsonToClass/README.md

 </small>

-## Details
+## More details about RSCG JsonByExampleGenerator

-The author of JsonByExampleGenerator is Robin Hermanussen
+The author of **RSCG JsonByExampleGenerator** is *Robin Hermanussen*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/JsonByExampleGenerator/
+You cand find **RSCG JsonByExampleGenerator** at Nuget.org :    https://www.nuget.org/packages/JsonByExampleGenerator/
+and the sources at https://github.com/hermanussen/JsonByExampleGenerator/

-For more details and features please read : https://github.com/hermanussen/JsonByExampleGenerator/
+For more usage features please read : https://github.com/hermanussen/JsonByExampleGenerator/

 ## Link to Example Code: